Benjabern/MD_contacts/README.md

 ## Usage

 ### Calculate Contact Matrix
-To generate a json file containing an all against all count of contacts between residues, using 128 cores run:
+To generate a json file containing an all-against-all count of contacts between residues as well as a h5 file containing a binary contact matrix for every frame, using 128 cores run:

 ```bash
 md_contacts calculate -s structure.gro -f trajectory.xtc -o contact_map.json -j 128